Introduction

 This also works with other attributes, not just data-*, for example, role, aria-*, or custom attributes.

-Target immediate children with specific data attributes.
+Target immediate children with specific data attributes using the *:data-[attribute="value"] pattern.

-<div className="[&>[data-type='special']]:text-red-600">
+<div className="*:data-[type='special']:text-red-600">

 <div data-type="normal">Black text</div>